Quantum geodesic flows and curvature: Preliminaries

 where the `generalised braiding' $\sigma:\Omega^1\tens_A\Omega^1\to \Omega^1\tens_A\Omega^1$ is assumed to exist and is uniquely determined by the second equation.
-Connections with the first, usual, Leibniz rule are standard while bimodule connections with the rule from the other side appeared in \cite{DVMic,Mou}.
+Connections with the first, usual, Leibniz rule are standard while bimodule connections with the further rule from the other side appeared in \cite{DVMic,Mou}.

 There is an analogous theory of left bimodule connections with left and right swapped.
+In this paper, as in \cite{BegMa:geo}, we mostly prefer right bimodule connections, but we note that in the context where the generalised braiding is invertible we can go freely back and forth between a right $\nabla,\sigma$ as above and an equivalent left bimodule connection $\nabla^L,\sigma_L$ according to

-In this paper, as in \cite{BegMa:geo}, we prefer right connections and denote any left ones by tilde, $\tilde\nabla$.
-We will also have recourse to $\cX^L={}_A\hom(\Omega^1,A)$, the space of left quantum vector fields defined as left $A$-module maps $X: \Omega^1\to A$.
-Similarly $\cX^R=\hom_A(\Omega^1,A)$ is the space of right vector fields i.e., right $A$-module maps.
-These both carry bimodule structures, e.g. $\cX^L$ has
+It will be useful to use both versions related in this way.
+We will also have recourse to a space of `left quantum vector fields' defined as the $A$-bimodule of left $A$-module maps